ualib/agda-algebras/glossary.rst

       An **inner product space** is a vector space equipped with an :term:`inner product`.

     interpretation
-      𝐿et 𝒱 and 𝒲 be two varieties of algebraic structures.
+      Let 𝒱 and 𝒲 be two varieties of algebraic structures.
 Suppose the algebras in 𝒱 have signature :math:`σ = (F, ρ)`, while those in 𝒲 have signature :math:`σ' = (F', ρ')`.

       A **strict interpretation** of 𝒱 in 𝒲 is a mapping :math:`D` from the set :math:`F` of operation symbols of 𝒱 to the term algebra :math:`T_{σ'}(X_ω)` of 𝒲 such that